 Whether you use a pin in your blog post or whether you are adding pins directly in Pinterest, a description is so important.
 Remember, Pinterest is a search engine and like Google, Pinterest needs to know what you’re about!

 Place a brief keyword rich description in there along with some hashtags and you are good to go!
 Tasty Pins is a great way to do this, as is Grow by Mediavine Pro!
-One of the best blogging tips for beginners, one thing that should be mentioned is using the Alt Text field to enter your pin description!
+One of the best blogging tips for beginners, and one thing that NEEDS to be mentioned is using the Alt Text field to enter your pin description!
 It is not meant for that purpose!

 If you load this down with a Pinterest description and a bunch of hashtags, it will not only not make sense to them but it will likely annoy them and does not serve the purpose of that field, which is to describe the image.